-1. Description
+1. Rationale

 The El Niño-Southern Oscillation (ENSO) phenomenon is a naturally occurring climate fluctuation, which originates in the tropical Pacific region and affects ecosystems, agriculture, freshwater supplies, hurricanes and other severe weather events worldwide (Goddard and Dilley 2005; McPhaden et al. 2006).
 Despite considerable progress in our understanding of the impact of climate change on many of the processes that contribute to ENSO variability (e.g., Collins et al. 2010), it is not yet possible to say whether ENSO activity will be enhanced or damped, or if the frequency or character of events will change in the coming decades (Vecchi and Wittenberg 2010).
 As changes in ENSO have the potential to be one of the largest manifestations of anthropogenic climate change, this status has profound impacts on the reliability of regional attribution of climate variability and change.
 Two main reasons can be invoked for these shortcomings.
 First there is a lack of long and comprehensive enough observations of the various ENSO processes to be able to detect past changes.
 It may be that we need to observe ENSO for another several decades to detect and attribute significant ENSO changes (Wittenberg 2009; Stevenson et al. 2012).
 Second, as ENSO involves a complex interplay of numerous ocean and atmospheric processes, accurately modeling this climate phenomenon with CGCMs, and understanding, anticipating, and predicting its behaviour on seasonal to decadal and longer time scales still pose formidable challenges (Guilyardi et al. 2009).
 Even though the ability of CGCMs to simulate El Niño has largely improved over the last few years, the diversity of model simulations of present-day El Niño characteristics indicate current limitations in our ability to model this climate phenomenon and anticipate changes in its properties on short and long time scales.
+In this context, there is a pressing need to assess how can we use models to anticipate potential changes to ENSO in a warmer climate.

 Since the establishment of the basic physical mechanisms 30 years ago, major progress in ENSO research has been made (Sarachik and Cane 2010, Wang and Picaut 2004).
 New theoretical insights, together with longer and more comprehensive observations, increased computer power, and improved physical parameterizations of subgrid-scale processes, have resulted in better understanding of ENSO dynamics and much improved simulations of ENSO statistics in CGCMs (Guilyardi et al. 2009, Delworth et al. 2012, Bellenger et al. 2013).
 Although forecast models, assimilation systems, and data availability have all improved in past decades, ENSO forecast skill has declined in the last decade because of reduced predictability (Barnston et al, 2012).
 If the basic properties of ENSO are now better understood and simulated, the community is nevertheless now faced with the much harder problem of addressing its detailed properties (e.g. skewness, diversity of events, physical feedbacks, asymmetries between El Niño and La Niña, etc.) and how these interact with the slowly (decadally to centennially) varying background (An et al. 2005; Power et al. 2006; DiNezio et al. 2012; Watanabe and Wittenberg 2012; Watanabe et al. 2012; Ogata et al. 2013; U.S. CLIVAR 2013ab).
-Further progress will require coordination of diverse research communities, a process recently undertaken through intercomparison of state-of-the-art CGCMs (Coupled Model Intercomparison Project - CMIP3 and CMIP5).
+Further progress will require coordination of diverse research communities, a process recently undertaken through intercomparison of state-ofthe-art CGCMs (Coupled Model Intercomparison Project - CMIP3 and CMIP5).